-6.25 OB/E/3
+6.33 OB/E/3

-Additional text has been added to this policy to reflect the requirement to adopt a risk based approach to protect the Sherwood Forest ppSPA.
+Additional text has been added to this policy to reflect the requirement to adopt a risk-based approach to protect the Sherwood Forest ppSPA.
 The additional text will have a strong and significant impact on the Biodiversity objective.
+The additional text regarding flood risk ensures an overall neutral impact on the Water Management and Flood Risk objective.

-6.26 OB/DC/1 & OB/LC/1
+6.34 OB/DC/1 & OB/LC/1